RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes.md

 ## Chinese Restaurant Process

+The Chinese Restaurant Process (CRP) is a stochastic process for expressing distributions over partitions of your data.
+Consequently, the

-Imagine a queue of $$N$$ customers at a restaurant with infinitely many tables, each with an infinite capacity.
+The name arises from imagining a queue of $$N$$ customers at a restaurant with infinitely many tables, each with an infinite capacity.
 Suppose that the first customer $$z_1$$ sits at a table and that every subsequent customer $$z_n$$ either sits at a new table with probability $$\alpha / (n - 1 + \alpha)$$ or sits with others with probability $$n_k / (n - 1 + \alpha)$$, where $$n-1$$ is the number of